firsovroman/Spring_REST_API_Client/README.md

 # Spring_REST_API_Client

-In this project, I have implemented Spring REST API Application which acts as a REST client for REST server: (https://github.com/firsovroman/Spring_REST_API_Server).
+In this project, I have implemented Spring REST API Application which acts as a REST Client for REST Server: (https://github.com/firsovroman/Spring_REST_API_Server).